VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/html.md

 Also, if you dare to hit the <a href="https://github.com/VegaDeftwing/OpGuidesHugoSrc/tree/main/content//Design/web/langs/html.md" target="_blank" rel="noopener">
 <img src="/svg/edit.svg" class="book-icon" alt="Edit">
 <span>Edit this page</span>
 </a> link on this page or any other on the site, you may see that there's actually a third thing mixed in with the Markdown and HTML (well, like, 5th thing if you consider the occasional inline CSS and JS, but I digress) and that's the weird tags that look like `{{</* attribution */>}}` or `{{</* columns */>}}` or the like, these are special blocks that work with [Hugo](https://gohugo.io), the aforementioned tool I use to make OpGuides, and they basically just make it easy to reuse snippets of HTML.
-There's a good chance that whatever tools you use to make your website will offer something similar, as writing HTML directly can get quite cumbersome.
+There's a good chance that whatever tools you use to make your website will offer something similar, as writing HTML directly can get quite cumbersome if you're repeating the same thing over and over.

 <ol hidden id="footnotes">
     <li>Note, this means <b>NOT</b> Microsoft Word, but Notepad will work.
 If you want, now is a good time to grab https://code.visualstudio.com</li>